Listen to Podcast Episodes

 Episode 9: Operation Renewed Hope Foundation

 In this episode of the We're Good podcast, host Lee Ann Necessary Brownlee spotlights Operation Renewed Hope Foundation, a nonprofit tackling veteran homelessness.
-Founded by retired Air Force Lt.
+Founded by retired Army Lt.
 Colonel Deborah Snyder, the organization uses a “Housing First” model to get veterans off the streets and into stable homes.
 Program Director Maria Grinstead shares her own powerful journey into the work.
 Together, they discuss the systemic challenges veterans face and how compassion and action can restore hope.

 Know a veteran in crisis?
 Call the US Department of Veterans Affairs Hotline at 1-877-424-3838.